 On February 17, 2023, the Company entered into a Sales Agreement (the "Sales Agreement") with ThinkEquity LLC (the "Sales Agent"), pursuant to which the Company may offer and sell, from time to time through the Sales Agent, shares (the "Shares") of the Company's common stock, par value \$0.0001 per share (the "Common Stock"), having an aggregate offering price of up to \$2,096,000, subject to the terms and conditions of the Sales Agreement.
 The Company filed a prospectus supplement to its registration statement on Form S-3 (File No. 333-268960) offering the Shares.
 Under the Sales Agreement, the Sales Agent may sell the Shares in sales deemed to be an "at-the-market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended (the "Securities Act"), including sales made directly on or through The NASDAQ Capital Market or any other existing trading market for the Common Stock, in negotiated transactions at market prices prevailing at the time of sale or at prices related to such prevailing market prices, and/or any other method permitted by law.
-The Company instruct the Sales Agreement and to the Sales Agreement at the Sales Agreement at the Sales Agreement will terminate upon the earlier of (i) the sale of all of the Shares subject to the Sales Agreement and (ii) termination of the Sales Agreement and has agreed to provide the Sales Agent with customary indemnification and contribution rights.
-The Company also agreed to reimburse the Sales Agent the fees and expenses of the Sales Agent, payable upon the execution of the Sales Agreement, in an amount not to exceed \$7,500 on a quarterly basis for the first three quarters of each year and \$10,000 for the fourth quarter of each year.
-As of March 10, 2023, a total of 67,141 shares had been sold under the ATM for gross proceeds of \$26,601.
+The Company instruct the Sales Agreement and (ii) termination of the Sales Agreement as permitted therein.
+The Company will terminate upon the earlier of (i) the sale of all of the Shares subject to the Sales Agreement and (ii) termination of the Sales Agreement as permitted therein.
+The Company will pay the Sales Agent a fixed commission rate of 3.0% of the aggregate gross proceeds from the sale of the Shares pursuant to the Sales Agent including but not limited to the fees and expenses of the Sales Agent, in amount not to exceed \$7,500 on a quarterly basis for the first three quarters of each year and \$10,000 for the fourth quarter of each year.
+As of

+March 10, 2023, a total of 67,141 shares had been sold under the ATM for gross proceeds of \$26,601.